How the TBL Travel Risk Score Works (PPRR)

 - Safety-net readiness (20%)

 Why these weights: baseline stability tends to dominate flare risk.
 Complexity can amplify triggers.
-Safety-net readiness is “damage control” when plans break.
+Safety-net readiness is damage control when plans break.

-How the math works (simple and transparent)
+How the math works

-For each domain, the tool calculates an average (0–3), converts it to a percentage (0–100), then applies the domain weight:
+Each question is scored from 0 to 3.
+For each domain, the tool calculates an average, converts it to a percentage, then applies the domain weight.

 - Domain % = (domain average ÷ 3) × 100